sclorg/sclo-ci-tests/README.md

 repository there and will execute the `run.sh` script in the same location.

-It uses `SSH_HOST` (hostname or IP) or `VM_NAME` (VM domain) environment variables to identify the host and then `SSH_PASS` enviroment variable to connect to the machine.
+It uses `SSH_HOST` (hostname or IP) or `VM_NAME` (VM domain) environment variables to identify the host and then `SSH_PASS` environment variable to connect to the machine.
 Variable `SSH_USER` is optional and can be used to set user that should be used in `ssh` commands.